n3rada/toboggan/README.md

 🛝 Slide into post-exploitation from RCE with ease.
-Toboggan wraps your remote command execution into a upgradable dumb shell, sliding directly into post-exploitation phase.
-It allows you to fastly launch a `mkfifo` forward-shell inside a targeted Linux environment.
+Toboggan is a post-exploitation framework that transforms web shells, command injection vulnerabilities, and blind RCE into an upgradable semi-interactive shell.
+It's the perfect reverse shell alternative for firewalled targets, providing a forward shell handler (`mkfifo`) inside a targeted Linux environment.

 <p align="center">
     <img src="./media/example.png" alt="">